rcastro-lgc/TestCasesGenerator/README.md

 ## ⚙️ Environment Setup

-To use ProRef, you need to set up the following environment variables:
+To use FuzeTestAI, you need to set up the following environment variables:

 ### Required Environment Variables